Leonotis leonurus: Pharmacology and toxicology

 One experimental animal study suggests that the aqueous leaf extract of Leonotis leonurus possesses antinociceptive, antiinflammatory, and hypoglycemic properties.

 An animal study in rats indicated that in high doses, lion's ear has significant toxicological adverse effects on organs, red blood cells, white blood cells, and other important bodily functions.
 Acute toxicity tests in animals caused death for those receiving a 3200 mg/kg dose.
-A 1600 mg/kg extract led to changes in red blood cells, haemoglobin concentration, mean corpuscular volume, platelets, and white blood cells.
+A 1600 mg/kg dose of whole plant extract led to changes in red blood cells, haemoglobin concentration, mean corpuscular volume, platelets, and white blood cells.

 Traditional uses

 Infusions made from flowers, seeds, leaves, or stems are widely used to treat tuberculosis, jaundice, muscle cramps, high blood pressure, diabetes, viral hepatitis, dysentery, and diarrhoea.
 The leaves, roots, and bark are used as an emetic for snakebites, and bee and scorpion stings.
 The fresh stem juice is used as an infusion drink for "blood impurity" in some parts of South Africa.